stuartellis/sve-personal-website/content/articles/modern-data-file-formats.md

 ### Tabular Data: Apache Parquet

 If you need to query a large set of tabular data, store a copy in [Apache Parquet](https://parquet.apache.org/) files.
-It is a binary file format that is specifically designed for large-scale data operations, and supports features like indexing, compression and encryption.
+It is a binary file format that is specifically designed for large-scale operations on data, and supports features like indexing, compression and encryption.
+Parquet can store data that is in JSON format, as well as standard data types.

 Parquet is portable and widely-supported.
 For example, [DuckDB](https://duckdb.org/) and dataframe libraries like [Pandas](https://pandas.pydata.org/) support the Parquet format.
 Database systems that are based on [Apache Iceberg](https://iceberg.apache.org/) can use Parquet as the file format for storage.